 The Environmental and Natural Resource Economics MSc programme is unique in that it combines a solid foundation in key areas of economics, with specialized field courses.

-In addition, we emphasise the development of the quantitative skills necessary to understand and perform empirical work in economics, with particular attention to the valuation of environmental goods in monetary terms.
+In addition, we emphasize the development of the quantitative skills necessary to understand and perform empirical work in economics, with particular attention to the valuation of environmental goods in monetary terms.

 A good Honours degree (2:1 or higher) or equivalent in Economics or a related subject.
 You are expected to have received a good training in economics, to at least intermediate level, and to have a basic knowledge of calculus and statistics.